-The Buteyko Method is a breathing technique created in 1952 by Dr. Konstantin Buteyko of Russia.
+The Buteyko Method is a breathing technique created in 1952 by Dr. Konstantin Buteyko of Ukraine.
 Its goal is to help people develop healthier breathing patterns.
 It gained popularity in Australia and the UK in the early 1990s, and continues to be used today to treat various respiratory and neurological issues.

 Buteyko side effects are possible, though temporary.
 In general, the practice is relatively safe for healthy individuals.
 Still, these are some of the most common Buteyko breathing side effects: